DrakeFarrokhi/DrakeFarrokhi/README.md

-Hello there, I'm Drake M. Farrokhi (He/Him) - A Master's student at the University of South Dakota working on my specialization in artificial intelligence & machine learning.
-With that being said, I'm primarily working on learning PyTorch (for deep learning machine learning specifically) and other AI related python packages commonly known in the field.
-Fun fact about me: I love javascript but it makes my skin crawl haha.
+Hello there, I'm Drake M. Farrokhi (He/Him) - A Master's student at the University of South Dakota